-The teaching areas of the present Institute were already represented in the basic educational programmes of the current higher-education curriculum at the Faculty of Forestry included in the Rules of Internal Organization of the College of Economy and Forestry in Križevci from 1860.
-With the establishment of the Academy of Forestry at the University of Zagreb in 1898, a new scientific and examination order was adopted which includes many origins of the existing courses at the present Institute, and the foundation of the Faculty of Forestry in 1919 did not result in important changes.
+The teaching areas of the present Institute were already represented in the basic educational programmes of the current higher-education curriculum at the Faculty of Forestry and Wood Technology included in the Rules of Internal Organization of the College of Economy and Forestry in Križevci from 1860.
+With the establishment of the Academy of Forestry at the University of Zagreb in 1898, a new scientific and examination order was adopted which includes many origins of the existing courses at the present Institute, and the foundation of the Faculty of Forestry and Wood Technology in 1919 did not result in important changes.
 This curriculum, with minor changes, was implemented until the so-called first bifurcation in 1947, when radical changes were made in regard to the organization of the Faculty, but insignificant in regards to the activities of the Institute.

 There were no major changes in the curriculum of the Institute till the academic year 1997/1998 with the introduction of the elective/optional courses for the first time.
 The introduction of the Bologna Process into the Croatian higher education system in 2003 led to an extensive study reform and the organization of studies at three levels.
 From the beginning of the academic year 2005/2006 the number of courses taught at the Institute increased significantly, yet the teaching areas remained mostly the same.
 The contents of the courses have been updated and modernized and a change in the teaching paradigm was done as it now lays its focus on the student and on the student’s learning results.
 There have not been further changes of the educational programmes of the Institute since then.